-SU hoops coach Boeheim strikes, kills pedestrian on highway
+Syracuse coach Boeheim strikes, kills pedestrian on highway

 SYRACUSE, N.Y.
-(AP) — Syracuse men’s basketball coach Jim Boeheim struck and killed a 51-year-old man walking on a highway late Wednesday night as he tried to avoid hitting the man’s disabled vehicle.
+(AP) — Syracuse men’s basketball coach Jim Boeheim struck and killed a man walking on an interstate late Wednesday night as he tried to avoid hitting the man’s disabled vehicle, police say.

-Syracuse police say Jorge Jimenez had been in a car with three others before midnight Wednesday when their vehicle crashed into a guardrail on a Syracuse interstate.
+Syracuse police say 51-year-old Jorge Jimenez was in a car with three others before midnight Wednesday when their vehicle crashed into a guardrail on I-690 in Syracuse.

 Boeheim struck Jimenez while trying to avoid the vehicle.
 Jimenez was taken to a local hospital, where he was pronounced dead, police said.

-Boeheim, 74, is cooperating with the investigation.
+Boeheim, the 74-year-old Basketball Hall of Fame coach, is cooperating with the investigation.

 Most Read Nation & World Stories